rootio-avr/public-image-catalog/debian/prometheus/README.md

 - [Learn About Root](https://www.root.io)

 ## Licenses and Compliance Obligations
-All licence information can be found for individual tags [here](https://github.com/rootio-avr/public-image-catalog/tree/main/debian/prometheus/).
+All license information can be found for each individual tag.

 Root obligations:
 - Clearly identify and attribute included software